Office politics are everywhere.

 When you attack them frontally it’s as if you’re attacking your whole company.

-The powers that be are on their side, the values they (pretend to) espouse are the company’s values, and, never forget, bosses love having watchdogs who help them control the herd.
+They’re on the side of the powers that be.
+The values they (pretend to) espouse are the company’s values, and, never forget, bosses love having watchdogs who help them control the herd.

 And don’t even think of taking them on the sideline and having an “eye-to-eye conversation”.